isotopp/isotopp.github.io/_posts/2020-09-07-mysql-generated-columns-and-virtual-indexes.md

 Note (Code 1003): /* select#1 */ select `kris`.`t1`.`id` AS `id`,`kris`.`t1`.`a` AS `a`,`kris`.`t1`.`b` AS `b`,`kris`.`t1`.`c` AS `c` from `kris`.`t1` where (`kris`.`t1`.`c` < 50)
 {% endhighlight %}

-As expected, the finaly query for `c`, `a` cannot be covering and is missing the `using index` Extra notice.
+As predicted, the final query for `c`, `a` cannot be covering and is missing the `using index` notice in the Extra column.

-This should give us an idea: In almost all cases `STORED` columns will not be paying off: They use disk space, still need to evaluate the expression at least once for storage.
-If indexed, will use additional disk space in the index, the column is actually materialized twice, in the table and the index. `STORED` generated columns sense only if the expression is complicated and is being evaluated really often, otherwise the cost for the storage is not amortized.
+This should give us an idea about how to design:

+In almost all cases `STORED` columns will not be paying off.
+They use disk space, and still need to evaluate the expression at least once for storage.
+If indexed, they will use disk space in the index a second time - the column is actually materialized twice, in the table and the index.

+`STORED` generated columns sense only if the expression is complicated and slow to calculate, but with the set of functions available to us that is hardly going to be the case, ever.
+So unless the expression is being evaluated really often the cost for the storage is not amortized.

 Even then, for generated columns `STORED` and `VIRTUAL`, many queries can probably be answered leveraging an index on the generated column so that we might try to get away with `VIRTUAL` columns all of the time.